mesosphere/marathon/docs/docs/fault-domain-awareness.md

 ### Use Case: Use Remote Regions to Increase Capacity

-You can configure apps and pods to use remote regions when extra capacity is needed.
+You can configure app and pod definitions to use remote regions when extra capacity is needed.
 Your cluster must consist of one local region, which contains the master agents, system services, and agents, and one or more remote regions, which will contain only agents.

-To increase capacity, you will add new agents to a remote region or regions of your cluster, and then update your apps or pods to be launched in that region or those regions appropriately.
+To increase capacity, you will add new agents to a remote region or regions of your cluster, and then update your apps or pods definition to launch instances in that region or those regions appropriately.